FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ## Virtual machines

+!!! tldr "In a hurry?"
+    Modern CPUs have several operation modes:

+    - Ring 3 (unprivileged) runs the application
+    - Ring 0 runs the operating system kernel
+    - Ring -1 runs the hypervisor managing serveral kernels
+    - Ring -2 runs the Intel Management Engine

+    Other components are responsible for virtualizing other hardware components.
+For example, the IOMMU is responsible for virtualizing direct memory access between applications and hardware components.

 Virtualization is a surprisingly old technology.
 The first virtualized system was the IBM System/370 mainframe with the VM/370 operating system in 1972.
 The system was different from how we understand virtualization today, but the goal was the same: separate workloads from each other.